 Using a Personal Loan When Installing New Windows

-Once you’ve decided how many windows you will replace and what the window replacement cost will be, consider taking out a personal loan to fund the repairs.
+Once you’ve decided how many windows you will replace and what the window replacement cost will be, consider taking out a home improvement loan to fund the repairs.
 You can use the SoFi personal loan calculator to determine what a personal loan with SoFi could look like.

 The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.

 The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.